acidburn0zzz/watchman/README.md

 	$service_command	# The service's executable.
 Watchman will try to find the service in $PATH by the service name, so yes, even this is optional.
 	$service_args		# Arguments to $service_command
-	$service_username	# The user to run the service as
 	$service_workdir	# The directory to cd to before running $service_command
 	$service_pidfile	# The service's pid file.
 Will not be overwritten by watchman.
 By specifying this, you basically tell watchman that the service mantains it's pidfile itself.
 	$service_logfile	# The file with $service_command's stdout/stderr.